Dan Dare

 Dan Dare is a British science fiction comic hero, created by illustrator Frank Hampson who also wrote the first stories.
 Dare appeared in the Eagle comic series Dan Dare, Pilot of the Future from 1950 to 1967 (and subsequently in reprints), and dramatised seven times a week on Radio Luxembourg (1951–1956).

 The stories were set in the late 1990s, but the dialogue and manner of the characters is reminiscent of British war films of the 1950s.
 Dan Dare has been described as "Biggles in Space" and as the British equivalent of Buck Rogers.
 Dan Dare was distinguished by its long, complex storylines, snappy dialogue and meticulously illustrated comic-strip artwork by Hampson and other artists, including Harold Johns, Don Harley, Bruce Cornwell, Greta Tomlinson, Frank Bellamy, and Keith Watson.

 Dan Dare returned in new strips in 2000 AD in 1977 until 1979 and in the relaunched Eagle in 1982 until 1994.
 The most recent mainstream story was a Dan Dare mini-series published by Titan Comics in 2017.
-It was written by Peter Milligan and is a completely new interpretation of Dan Dare, who is struggling to adapt to a peaceful life after the Mekon was defeated.
+It was written by Peter Milligan and is a completely new interpretation of Dan Dare, who is struggling to adapt to a peaceful life after the Mekon has been defeated.
 Since October 2003, Dare's adventures have also continued in Spaceship Away, a mail-order magazine created by Rod Barzilay.
-Its mission statement is to continue the original Dare's adventures where the original Eagle left off, in a style as close to that of the classic strip as possible.
-To that end, Barzilay originally hired former Eagle artist Keith Watson, and following Watson's death Don Harley, both of whom had drawn Dare in the 1960s, to work on the strips which are written very much in the style of the Fifties stories.
+A new graphic novel, First Contact, by Alex de Campi and Marc Laming, is scheduled to be published in November 2026.